 Rabbi Halevy lamented the marginalization of rabbis who do not follow the “party line,” who offer original halakhic opinions, who refuse to stifle their freedom in order to curry favor with the rabbinic power-brokers.
 This tendency has only worsened in recent years.

 We read of a “rabbinic blacklist” on the part of the Rabbanut in Israel.
-We read of a rabbi in London who is under terrible pressure, because he dared to speak in a manner unacceptable to a reactionary group of rabbis who are now seeking his ouster.
 We know, first hand, of rabbis who prefer to stay silent or remain “neutral” rather than to stand up against religious extremism and fanaticism.
 We see the growing conformity in dress, behavior and thought in large segments of the Orthodox world.

 In a fascinating responsum, Rabbi Naftali Tsevi Yehudah Berlin--the Netsiv--reminded his readers that during the time of the Second Temple, the Jewish people was divided between the Perushim and Tsedukim.
 Competition between the groups was intense.
 The situation became so bad that Perushim branded as a Tseduki anyone who deviated even slightly from prevailing practice.
 To dissent from the predominant opinion led to one's being ostracized.
 The Netsiv applied the lesson to his own time: